reggieray/regis-faster-pay/README.md

 # Testing

 I'm going to use my own abbreviation `PPS`, which is short for `payments per second` to describe the tests below.
+The scale on y-axis is numbers represented in milliseconds.

 1. `100 pps` - Too high a load, this created a build of payments that grew exponentially.
 As you can see the later payments took 60 seconds to process.
 2. `50 pps` - Tried half the previous load and it seemed to cope just fine.